meera-m-t/detect-malignant/README.md

 ## Preprocessing Overview

 Our preprocessing pipeline focuses on extracting the ROI and removing hair from the images.
 However, the preprocessing methods need further refinement.
-We believe that clustering the dataset into various groups, each with tailored preprocessing, Ingeneral, these methods  need to discuss with specialists in medical imaging for better insights.
+We believe that clustering the dataset into various groups, each with tailored preprocessing, Ingeneral, these methods  need to discuss with specialists in medical imaging for better insights (to know the  target goal exactly)